 In 2007, Apple — the first American company to achieve a valuation of $1 trillion — unveiled its iMac, an all-in-one desktop computer.
-Made with recyclable aluminum and glass, the device helped free work spaces of clutter.
+Made with recyclable aluminum and glass, the device helped free workspaces of clutter.
 The 20-inch model debuted at $1,199.

 One Superbowl Ticket (and then some)

-Ten years ago, the average ticket to Super Bowl XLI cost around $900.
+At the time of the Great Recession, the average ticket to Super Bowl XLI cost around $900.
 A budget of $1,000 could maybe also get you snacks at the stadium.

 In modern times, you first have to ask if fans are even going to be allowed in the stadium — and if they are, chances are good that you won’t be able to afford a ticket.
 In 2021, according to Sporting News, tickets to the Super Bowl were actually cheaper than in years past because of the impact of the virus.
 Even so, tickets on the secondhand market went for just above $4,000 to nearly $160,000 for the choicest suite tickets.